 Though it is possible to set up your email address via a hosting package, it is considered safer to have a separate provider just for your emails.
-Having your email attached to your hosting package is still much better than putting your data in hands of free services like Gmail or Yahoo.
+Having your email with a web hosting package is still much better than putting your data in hands of free services like Gmail or Yahoo.

 But, relying on a separate paid service as Private Email means you can be sure that if something goes wrong, the Customer Support Team will do their best to resolve your issue.

 There are plenty of email-related scenarios that could cause significant damage to your business: depending on your system, this could be something as simple as forgetting your password.
 Most likely, scenarios would involve accounts being hacked or passwords being stolen.
 You need a service that helps you as much as possible.

 Free providers often make you pay in other ways.
 After all, maintaining servers, networks, employing support staff, and fixing bugs all costs money.
 There’s a saying: if a product is free, you are the product.
 In the case of email, more often than not, that means your data.
 These providers have to make money somehow, and often that’s by scanning your emails and selling data to ads companies.
 This can put the safety of your data (and that of any clients you communicate with) at risk.
 So, while an upfront cost can seem like a disadvantage at first, it actually leads to greater protection of your data.